RedisLabs/redislabs-docs/content/rs/concepts/high-availability/clustering.md

     slot and must be provided as arguments to the EVAL / EVALSHA commands (as per the Redis specification).
-Using keys in a Lua script that were not provided as arguments might violate the sharding concept but will not result in the proper violation error being returned.
+Using keys in a Lua script that were not provided as arguments might violate the sharding concept but do not result in the proper violation error being returned.
 - **Renaming keys**: The use of the RENAME / RENAMENX commands is allowed only when the key's original and new values are mapped to the same tag.